ahmetbabacan-dev/washington-ev-analysis/README.md

 *   **Policy Advocacy:**  Advocate for policies that make EVs more affordable and accessible, such as tax credits, rebates, and expanded charging infrastructure, particularly in underserved areas.
 *   **Partnerships:**  Collaborate with local organizations and community leaders in lower-adoption counties to build trust and promote EV awareness.
 *   **Messaging Strategy:**  Highlight the economic benefits of EVs (e.g., lower fuel and maintenance costs) in addition to their environmental benefits, particularly when communicating with audiences in lower-income or Republican-leaning areas.
-*   **Voter Engagement:** Continue efforts to increase voter turnout, as higher civic engagement may be linked to greater environmental awareness and support for sustainable policies.

 ## Assumptions and Caveats